-privacy implications however, these protocols vary in how they're documented or even understood by the protocol architects.
+As noted above, governments issuing digital credentials are focused on a few specific protocols: SAML, OAuth and OpenID Connect, and Verifiable Credentials.
+When it comes to privacy implications however, these protocols vary in how they are documented or even understood by the protocol architects.

 SAML was designed with privacy as a fundamental, documented part of the specification.
-Since the publication of SAML 1.0 in 2002, the standard included a separate document entirely focused on security and privacy.99 This has been updated with the two successive versions of SAML (1.1 and 2.0).100 It is one of the most robust treatments of privacy in any of the commonly used authentication standards.
+Since the publication of SAML 1.0 in 2002, the standard included a separate document entirely focused on security and privacy.
+This has been updated with the two successive versions of SAML (1.1 and 2.0).
+It is one of the most robust treatments of privacy in any of the commonly used authentication standards.

-For the OAuth family of specifications, developed within the IETF, a formal privacy consideration as per RFC 6793, "Privacy Considerations for Internet Protocols," is missing.101
+For the OAuth family of specifications, developed within the IETF, a formal privacy consideration as per RFC 6793, "Privacy Considerations for Internet Protocols," is missing.115

-This is likely in part because the original core specification included no identity information at all, being focused entirely on delegated authorization.
-That said, these specifications do include security considerations, and there are certainly privacy implications of the security of the specification leaves gaps, but even the RFC dedicated to the threats and security of the OAuth 2.0 model ("OAuth 2.0 Threat Model and Security Considerations" (RFC 6819)) does not directly refer to privacy beyond the following statement: "Note: Any implementation should consider potential privacy implications of using device identifiers."
+This may be because the original core specification included no identity information at all, being focused entirely on delegated authorization.
+That said, these specifications do include security considerations, and there are certainly privacy implications of the security of the specification leaves gaps, but even the RFC dedicated to the threats and security of the OAuth 2.0 model ("OAuth 2.0 Threat Model and Security Considerations" (RFC 6819)) does not directly refer to privacy beyond the following statement: "Note: Any implementation should consider potential privacy implications of using device identifiers."116